ghartsel/GX-Kernel/content/debug.md

 This data area is used to log fault information reported by the [LOG\_FATAL](#log_fatal) and [LOG\_WARN](#log_warn) primitives.

-Its contents reflects the system state when the fault was reported.
+Its content reflects the system state when the fault was reported.

 For the [LOG\_WARN](#log_warn) primitive, only *fault\_loc* and *fault\_qual* data
 are logged.

-Task-related data is not logged if no task was active when the fault reported.
+Task-related data isn't logged if no task is active when the fault is reported.

 > Fault Analysis Area